FormidableLabs/builder/README.md

   spawning the _same_ tasks in parallel with different environment variables (`env`).
 It also provides useful controls for task retries, buffered output, setup tasks, etc.

-**Maintenance Status: Stable**

-Formidable is not planning to develop any new features for this project.
-We are still responding to bug reports and security concerns.
-We are still welcoming PRs for this project, but PRs that include new features should be small and easy to integrate and should not include breaking changes.

 **Contents**: